subins2000/100-days-of-code/README.md

      **Thoughts**: Now when user is logged in, he/she will see his/her books listed.
 I should add the ability to upload the book's photo too and then a separate page for each book listing all details.

      **Name** : Subin

+### Day 17: July 3, 2018

+*    **Today's Progress**: Added UI ability to upload photo of book

+     **Thoughts**: Added a file input to the form.
+React is a bit clumsy when it comes to this.
+The need to create a separate ref object for referencing elements is tiring.

+     **Name** : Subin